 This forces the customer to obtain one Fiori license for every license they buy a competitor’s product.
-SAP may tell this to the client before they make their purchase.
+SAP may tell to the client before they make their purchase.
 They may also choose to do so after they make the purchase.
 This is when it becomes part of a license audit.

 - It stops or has a high potential to halt the purchase and potentially redirect the investment to Fiori licenses (which most SAP customers don’t want, which I cover in What is Actually in the Fiori Box?).

-- It may stop the sale of any product as the client in many cases won’t buy Fiori, and in the second instance, it naturally raises money for SAP that the customer must pay as they already purchased the other app provider.
+- It may stop the sale of any product as the client, in many cases, won’t buy Fiori, and in the second instance, it naturally raises money for SAP that the customer must pay as they already purchased the other app provider.

 US Anti-Trust Law

-The behavior is particularly brazen on the part of SAP when operating in the US because contradicts US Anti-Trust Law.
+The behavior is particularly brazen on the part of SAP when operating in the US because it contradicts US Anti-Trust Law.
 One of the areas of the law is this quotation.

 “The willful acquisition or maintenance of that power as distinguished from growth or development as a consequence of a superior product, business acumen, or historic accident.”